 Industrial UsesThis type of plasma is generally used in a manufacturing environment.
-Plastic or Teflon is treated with plasma and then bonded to a handle or other apparatus.
+Plastic or metal are treated with plasma and then bonded to a handle or other apparatus.

-For printing, treated plastic or Teflon can be printed on, and the ink will permanently bond to the material.
+For printing, treated plastic, Teflon or metal can be printed on, and the ink will permanently bond to the material.

-At the power settings and pressures used for surface treatment, the plasma is only able to change the surface of the material.
+With the frequency settings and pressures used for surface treatment, the plasma is only able to change the surface of the material.
 The effects are observed on a region only several molecular layers deep and the bulk properties of the material are unchanged.

 Printing on untreated plastic or Teflon results in a poor quality finish and excessive amounts of ink failing to adhere to the surface.
 Creating a mess both at the time of printing and in the future when the product is handled.

-Gases Used for Surface ModificationIn order to get the bond or printability that is desired, it is important to use the correct gas in the plasma equipment.
+Gases Used for Surface ModificationIn order to get the bonding or printability that is desired, it is important to use the correct gas in the plasma equipment.
 We have a vast array of experience with plasma chemistry, and we can help you with your particular project.

 Hydrogen is used for Teflon products, while nitrogen is often mixed in to create a custom blend of hydrogen and nitrogen gas.
 Oxygen is generally used for plastic products.
 To treat metal we generally add argon to prevent oxidation.

-Oxygen and nitrogen are often used for plasma surface modification.
-Both gases are cheap to purchase, or they can be produced on site from ambient air with an oxygen generator or a nitrogen generator.
-Hydrogen may be purchased from a local supplier.
+Oxygen and Argon are often used for plasma surface modification.
+Both gases are cheap to purchase, and oxygen can be produced on site from ambient air with an oxygen generator.
+Argon or hydrogen may be purchased from a local supplier.

-All of our plasma cleaning systems are able to run any gas or any combination of gases.
+All of our plasma cleaning systems are able to run nearly any gas or any combination of gases.
 Our larger plasma systems are available with up to 5 gas inputs.